PANS/PANDAS

 Immune response = inflamed brain and personality change

 PANS Rating Scale by Dr Tanya Murphy and Dr Gail Bernstein.
-This can be used to track symptoms.
+Direct link to PDF.